SECOND COMING (1982)

 Tom Peyer asked Morrison to return to Animal Man for a 6-issue stint after the conclusion of Tom Veitch's run and Jamie Delano's six-issue 'Flesh and Blood' arc.
 Delano decide to continue and stayed on the title for two years before handing it over to Jerry Prosser with issue 80 in late 1994.
 By that time Peyer had been replaced as editor by Lou Stathis and Morrison was already deep into volume one of The Invisibles.
 Prosser lasted another 9 issues until the title’s cancellation with issue 89.

-Morrison woud go on to work on developing the Teen Titans as a movie at Warner Brothers in the mid-noughties.
+Morrison also worked on developing a Teen Titans as a movie at Warner Brothers in the mid-noughties.

-Asked by incoming Superman editor Eddie Berganza to pitch for the Superman family of titles as a 'hive-mind' (a concept Morrison and Waid would later revisit writing 52), Morrison, Mark Millar, Mark Waid and Tom Peyer proposed a revitalization of the Superman titles, in keeping with the historic reimaginings of Mort Weisenger, Denny O'Neill and John Byrne.
+Asked by incoming Superman editor Eddie Berganza to pitch for the Superman family of titles as a 'hive-mind' (a concept Morrison and Waid would later revisit writing 52), Morrison, Mark Millar, Mark Waid and Tom Peyer proposed a revitalization of the Superman titles, in keeping with prior reimaginings by Mort Weisenger in the Silver Age, Denny O'Neill in the Bronze Age, and John Byrne in the Post-Crisis era.

 You can read the full pitch here.